 I briefly mentioned David Kenner in chapter 4, and as his role becomes more apparent here, it should be noted that no one knew who he was during this period.
 Overtime, he assumed the role as the label's principal attorney.
 His presence was felt during the (1993) trial of the death of gang member Phillip Woldermariam (and of course this was covered in the media/press), who was killed by Snoop's bodyguard, both of whom were arrested in connection with the murder.
 Although it took a seemingly long 3 years, they were acquitted of murder on the grounds of self defense.

 They then go into the breakdown of the relationship between Suge, Harry O, and David Kenner.
 As David's responsibilities grew, this took his time and attention away from getting Harry O out of prison, which was put on the backburner as Death Row grew as a label.
 During the midst of all this, word was beginning to spread that Suge was denying his partnership with Harry O and denying that he had any role in Death Row, claiming sole responsibility for everything.
 This puzzled me, because it was clear that Harry O was involved, so why deny the facts??
 After all, it was Suge who was seeking financial help (remember, all it took was "a million five"), plus it was Harry O who initially introduced him to David Kenner.
-It was then said that the particular phone that was reserved for Harry O to call on was then blocked.
+It was also said that the particular phone that was reserved for Harry O to call on was then blocked in an interesting set of circumstances.
 Needless to say, Harry O felt double crossed by these actions.
 He would then get a hold of Death Row's incorporation papers and had to have been stunned to see that "Godfather Entertainment" was never established.
 Wow, I don't want to say he was setup from the beginning, but this is strange behavior.
-Lydia Harris, wife of Harry O, gets involved, inquiring about the money owed, only to receive the "run around", being told "it would take 60-90 days before they would see a royalty check", which would proceed to turn into a year.
+Lydia Harris, wife of Harry O, gets involved, inquiring about the money owed, only to receive the "run around," being told "it would take 60-90 days before they would see a royalty check," which would proceed to turn into a year.
 Harry O writes a letter, or should I say intends to file a lawsuit against Death Row, citing very valid reasons:

 * COMPLAINT FOR DECLARATORY RELIEF, ACCOUNTING, PRELIMINARY, AND PERMANENT INJUNCTION